 Auwahi Wind, located on the wind-rich Ulupalakua Ranch on the southeast coast of Maui, Hawaii, is a joint venture of Sempra Renewables and BP Wind Energy.
-The 21-megawatt (MW) wind farm was completed in December 2012, bringing Hawaii closer to its goal of securing 100 percent of its energy from renewable sources by 2045.
+The 21-megawatt (MW) wind farm was completed in December 2012, bringing Hawaii closer to its goal of increasing its use of renewable energy.
 Auwahi Wind’s eight turbines generate enough electricity to power approximately 14,500 typical Hawaii homes.
 The project created about 180 construction jobs at peak and seven full-time positions.

 An important component of the project is an 11-MW grid battery system.
 Energy from the battery system helps to regulate and sustain power to Maui Electric Company’s grid during variable wind conditions.
 The battery storage component of this project includes state-of-the-art monitoring and safety controls that ensure reliable operation for the life of the project.
 The wind power from Auwahi Wind has been sold to Maui Electric Company under a 20-year contract.

 The Auwahi Wind project has enabled Ulupalakua Ranch to continue ranching operations.
 A farm lease agreement between Sempra Renewables and Ulupalakua Ranch provides the ranch’s owners with the opportunity to thrive as cattle farmers and to maintain the rural character of thousands of acres of open space.

 Sempra Renewables helped to implement infrastructure improvements for native Hawaiians living in kahikinui, a remote community neighboring the Auwahi Wind project.
 For decades, these residents have lived “off the grid,” relying on the government and private sectors for assistance with modern infrastructure.
 Renewables funded and managed a major road improvement project that enables residents to traverse more easily through mountainous terrain.